omni-us/jsonargparse/README.rst

 these are described in the docstrings.
 To make this well written code configurable, it wouldn't make sense to duplicate information of types and parameter descriptions.
-To avoid this duplication, jsonargparse includes methods to automatically add annotated parameters as arguments:
+To avoid this duplication, jsonargparse includes methods to automatically add annotated parameters as arguments, see :class:`.SignatureArguments`.
-:py:meth:`.SignatureArguments.add_class_arguments`,
-:py:meth:`.SignatureArguments.add_method_arguments`,
-:py:meth:`.SignatureArguments.add_function_arguments` and
-:py:meth:`.SignatureArguments.add_dataclass_arguments`.

 Take for example a class with its init and a method with docstrings as follows: